nashville-software-school/Vue-Workshop/chapters/Session_4.md

 </template>
 ```

-> **NOTE**: The movie object's `post_path` property doesn't contain an absolute URL.
+> **NOTE**: The movie object's `poster_path` property doesn't contain an absolute URL.
 We need to append it to a base URL which includes a desired width as part of the path.
 In the example above the `/w200` in the URL is requesting an image 200px wide.
 To read more about this, look at the [Movie Database API Docs](https://developers.themoviedb.org/3/getting-started/images)

 ## Creating a header component with search